 Students who enrolled in classes of the LL.M.
 Program in Intercultural Human Rights as part of St. Thomas University's J.D. program will receive credit for their classes in the LL.M.
 Program in Intercultural Human Rights with full quality points.
 The Program Director may allow other pertinent classes of the St. Thomas Law curriculum to be recognized this way as well.
-In any event, no more than 12 credits will be given for any classes taken prior to matriculation into the LL.M. program.
-In exceptional cases, up to 6 credits from relevant classes taken outside the St. Thomas Law program may be recognized at the discretion of the Director of the Program, but only on a pass/no pass basis.
+In any event, no more than 12 credits will be given for any classes taken prior to matriculation into the LL.M. program, from academic institutions inside or outside St. Thomas University.